mswgen/oc-updater/README.md

 ### Some kexts are not updated

 OpenCore Updater doesn't update all kexts, but it will update the ones that are listed in the app.
-The list of kexts that thid app can update is:
+The list of kexts that this app can update is:

 * VirtualSMC and plugins
 * Lilu